Variations on the $S_n$-module $Lie_n$: A compendium of plethystic inverses

-We close this section by collecting the plethystic inverses, from this paper and from other authors, that have a special meaning in the representation-theoretic context.
-Equations (\ref{Pleth8a}) and (\ref{Pleth8b}) first appeared in \cite{CHR} and \cite{CHS} respectively. \begin{prop} The following pairs are plethystic inverses:
+We collect the plethystic inverses, from this paper and from other authors, that are of homological and representation-theoretic significance, and indeed, were first derived in that context.
+Let $g$ be a symmetric function without constant term, and with nonzero term of degree 1.
+Denote by $g^{\langle-1\rangle} $ the plethystic inverse of $g. $ Equations (\ref{Pleth8a}) and (\ref{Pleth8b}) first appeared in \cite{CHR} and \cite{CHS} respectively. \begin{prop} The following pairs are plethystic inverses:

 for any function $g(n)$ defined on the positive integers, such that $g(mn)=g(m)g(n);$

 for any function $g(n)$ defined on the positive integers, such that $g(mn)=g(m)g(n);$

 and hence $\omega(Lie_n^{\langle-1\rangle}) =(Lie_n^{(2)})^{\langle-1\rangle}.$